Tejasva1701/Tejasva1701/README.md

 ## About Me

-I am a Sophomore CSE Student at USICT, Delhi.
-I am 18 years old.
-I am a Quick learner.
-I have keen interest in Ethical Hacking and Web development.
+I am a Sophomore Computer Science Student at USICT, Delhi.
+I am 19 years old.
+I am a Quick Learner who has keen interest in Ethical Hacking and Web development.
 I am proficient in the art of Calligraphy and Graphic Designing.
 Currently diving deep into Ethical Hacking and learning French Language.

-Follow me writing at[]()
+Follow me writing at[](https://www.linkedin.com/in/tejasva-85a36a238/)

 ## Coding Skills